onera/Maia/doc/maia_pytree/inspect.rst

 To avoid redoing several times the most commun operations, ``maia.pytree`` provide several functions extracting usefull data from a specific kind of CGNSNode.

-All these functions are SIDS aware, meaning that they are garanteed to succeed only if the input tree is respecting the standard.
+All these functions are CGNS/SIDS aware, meaning that they are garanteed to succeed only if the input tree is respecting the standard.

-They are also read only, input tree will not be modified by any of these calls.
+They are also read only; i.e. input tree will not be modified by any of these calls.

 Overview